 What is a Side Underride Accident?

-A ‘side underride’ or ‘side underride accident’ occurs when another vehicle collides with the side of an 18-wheeler and goes under the trailer of the truck.
+A side underride accident is a wreck between an 18-wheeler and another vehicle where the vehicle collides with the side of the 18-wheeler and goes under the trailer of the truck.
 This type of accident often results in the sheering of the top of the other vehicle and can result in serious injury including the decapitation of the occupants of the smaller vehicle.

 What Are Side Underride Guards?

 Side underride guards are devices that may be mounted on trucks to prevent vehicles from going underneath an 18-wheeler trailer in a side-impact crash.
 Side underride guards protect bicycles and pedestrians as well.
 Side underride accidents involving cars typically happen in one of two ways: 1) a car goes head-on into the side of a truck at an intersection, or; 2) the truck makes a turn unaware someone is sitting beside the truck.
 Side underride guards come in several shapes and sizes, but the gist is that steel is placed in such a way as to prevent things from going under the trailer in a side-impact crash.
 They operate the same as rear underrides but only down the sides of the truck.
 Rear underride guards have been required by law since the 1950s to prevent the same effect in a rear-end impact.

 The debate as to whether trucking companies should be required to use side underride guards in order to prevent side underride accidents has garnished significant attention in the news as of late.
 New proposals to reduce the commercial truck driving age could mean more inexperienced drivers on the road—and this could mean more accidents.
 Side underride guards are not currently required by any Federal Law even though rear underride guards are.
 Despite this, the failure to implement these devices could very well be a basis of liability in future truck accident cases involving a side underride crash.